klwdesigns/klw_base/_posts/2019-07-19-a-play-within-a-play-methinks.md

 "Madam, how like you this play?"

-For the quote context within the scene, read [here](http://shakespeare.mit.edu/hamlet/hamlet.3.2.html).
+For the context (within the scene), read [here](http://shakespeare.mit.edu/hamlet/hamlet.3.2.html).
 Or, for Mel Gibson's performance of the later part of Scene II, watch [here](https://www.youtube.com/watch?v=KOGjVUa_iIE).

 Better yet, just watch the whole play, and wonder at the play-within-the-play.